 Maternal infections have long been recognized as increasing the risk for pregnancy complications such as preterm birth and preeclampsia.
 Preterm birth is delivery at less than 37 weeks gestation.
 Prematurity rates continue to increase.
 The latest statistics from the National Center for Health Statistics showed that for 2005 the preterm birth rate grew to 12.7%.
 This is up from 12.5% in 2004 and the preliminary reports for 2006 indicate an additional increase in the rates up to 12.8%.
+Since 1990, the rate of preterm birth has increased more than 20%.

-Since 1990, the rate of preterm birth has increased more than 20%.34 of feeding difficulties, thermal instability, respiratory distress syndrome, jaundice, and delayed brain development.34 Prematurity is responsible for almost 50% of all neurological complications in newborns, and leads to lifelong complications in health, including but not limited to visual problems, developmental delays, gross and fine motor delays, deafness, and poor coping skills.
+Understanding prematurity is important because it is the leading cause of death in the first month, causing up to 70% of all perinatal deaths.
+Even late premature infants, those born between 34 and 366/7 weeks gestation, have a greater risk of feeding difficulties, thermal instability, respiratory distress syndrome, jaundice, and delayed brain development.
+Prematurity is responsible for almost 50% of all neurological complications in newborns, and leads to lifelong complications in health, including but not limited to visual problems, developmental delays, gross and fine motor delays, deafness, and poor coping skills.
 These complications increase the health care dollars spent on each child.
 On average, the medical cost alone for a preterm birth is 10 times greater than the medical costs for a full-term birth.
-In 2005, the nationwide cost of preterm birth was more than \$26.2 billion for health care, educational costs, and lost productivity.34 Although there have been advances in technology to help save the infants who are born premature or low birth weight, the lifelong problems associated with these conditions have not been abated.
+In 2005, the nationwide cost of preterm birth was more than \$26.2 billion for health care, educational costs, and lost productivity.
+Although there have been advances in technology to help save the infants who are born premature or low birth weight, the lifelong problems associated with these conditions have not been abated.